JohnEarnest/Octo/docs/Manual.md

 		:byte Y
 	}

 For convenience and brevity, if `:byte` is immediately followed by `{` the expression is computed as with `:calc` and compiled as a byte, without defining an intermediate constant.
+The `:org` and `:call` operatives can also accept a constant expression, truncated to a 16-bit or 12-bit address, respectively.

 SuperChip
 ---------